delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 ## Version Information File

-There is a plain UTF-8 text file named `VERSION` that contains the version number of the database.
+There is a plain UTF-8 text file named `VERSION` that contains the version number of the database in the form vX.X.X. where X represents a non-negative integer.
+The file is required and must be non-empty.

+Version numbers must be incremented according to to the principles of [semantic versioning](https://semver.org/).

 The current major version is v2.
 Databases before v2.0.0 did not have a `VERSION` file<sup>3</sup>.

 The `VERSION` file is not referenced by, and does not reference, any of the other files in the collection.